Why Tableau? (click to expand)

 Why Tableau? (click to collapse)

-This Tableau Power Start Workshop is meant to help you get started in asking better questions of your data and increase your ability to share the answers you find.
+This Tableau Power Start Workshop is meant to help you get started in asking better questions of your data.

-How To Download Your Free Academic License of Tableau And Get Started (click to expand)
+How To Download Your Free License of Tableau And Get Started (click to expand)

 Step 3.
 Start Learning

-Once you’ve installed Tableau, follow along with the Tableau Starter Kit here to begin your journey.
+Once you have installed Tableau, follow along with the Tableau Starter Kit here to begin your journey.

 Step 4.
 Datasets to Practice With

-Every week, the good folks at Make Over Monday publish a new data set to practice your data chops with.
-Up to a five hundred data enthusiasts then work on creating visualizations based on the dataset and share them via Twitter.
+Every week, the good folks at Make Over Monday publish a new dataset to practice your data chops with.
+Up to 500 data enthusiasts then work on creating visualizations based on the dataset and share them via Twitter.
 At the end of the week, a moderator will highlight lessons to be learned and spotlight a few of the best submissions.

 |Topic||Download Dataset||Original Article||Best Vizs|